 Halona House

-With three bedrooms spread out over 3,000 square feet, the Halona House provides plenty of room and privacy for a larger group traveling together.
-The two main bedrooms—located at the opposite ends of the house—are outfitted with king-size Tuft & Needle or Sealy Posturpedic mattresses.
-The third bedroom, off the living room, has a queen-size bed and an additional twin daybed.
-All three rooms have their own bathrooms.
+With three bedrooms and three bathrooms, the Halona House provides plenty of room and privacy for a larger group traveling together.
+The two main bedrooms—located at opposite ends of the house—are outfitted with king-size Tuft & Needle or Sealy Posturpedic mattresses, while the third bedroom, off the living room, has a queen-size bed and an additional twin daybed.

-When you’re ready to go exploring, the Sugarloaf Trailhead is within walking distance about a mile away.
+When you’re ready to go exploring, the trailhead to the easy two-mile Sugarloaf Loop Trail is within walking distance about a mile away.
 The host includes a Red Rock Parking Pass so you don’t have to pay for parking if you choose to drive to any of the U.S. Forest Service trailheads or heritage sites in the area.

 Keep in mind there’s an additional $100 per day fee to keep the pool heated.
-And though the pool can’t be heated between November and February, the host just added a brand-new Jacuzzi to the property.
-If you’re traveling with small children, a high chair, pack n play, stroller, and more are available upon request.
+And though the pool can’t be heated between November and February, there is a Jacuzzi on site as well.
+If you’re traveling with small children, a high chair, Pack ‘n’ Play, stroller, and more are available upon request.

 Summer is hot in Sedona, but this pool makes it worthwhile.